seanehalpin/tinector/README.md

 The plugin is currently setup to establish connections between cards only so make sure its an instance that you select.

-When the plugin is open, you can select a `card`, move it around, and connects will be auto updated.
+When the plugin is open, you can select a `card`, move it around, and connections will be auto updated.

 *Minor bug:* Vertical lines will result in the appearance of a solid color.
-For some reason the gradient gets flipped around, you'll need to manually adjust.
+For some reason the gradient gets flipped around, so you'll need to manually adjust.
 SOZ.

 To remove connections, click the cog.
 This will display the list of connections that exist in the document.
 Click to delete.
-In the future I'll addd a the ability to click and focus on the actual connection itself, TBD.
+In the future I'll add the ability to click and focus on the actual connection itself, TBD.

-Connection data is stored on the document level, so it _should_ be possible to share connections across different users.
+Connection data is stored on the document level, so it _should_ be possible to share connections across different users / Figma instances.